-When we feel overwhelmed, in trouble and drowning in our circumstances, He reaches down from on high and rescues us.
+When we feel overwhelmed, in trouble, and drowning in our circumstances, God reaches down from on high and rescues us.
 “He draws us out of deep waters”.
 2 Samuel 22:17.

 Our Personal Wells

-Our personal wells, in other words, the resources we draw our energy from, can be both physical and spiritual.
-The spiritual wells that replenish and fulfill us may be Church life, God’s word, prayer, family, friends or even our work depending on what it is.
-Physical wells are namely the food we eat, relaxation time and a healthy lifestyle.
+Just like physical wells, our personal wells, in other words, the resources we draw our energy from, can be tangible and/or spiritual.
+The spiritual wells that replenish and fulfill us may be Church life, God’s word, prayer, family, friends, or even our work, depending on what it is.
+Physical wells are namely the food we eat, relaxation time, and a healthy lifestyle.

 How is your well?